 - A pinch of salt and pepper

-- 2 tablespoons of olive oil (30 g)
+- 2 tbsp. of olive oil

-- 2 cups of tamarind pulp
+- 2 c. of tamarind pulp

 Note: You can buy tamarind pulp already prepared in a jar.
 However, if you want to prepare it at home, which always makes a recipe a little more special, then simply follow the same instructions as for the tamarind water.